 Can parents predict their baby’s eye color?

 So, how can parents predict what their baby’s eye color will be?
-While it’s difficult to know exactly, baby eye color calculators can help prospective parents narrow down the possibilities.
-Genetic calculators ask simple questions, including the color of both parents’ eyes, the color of grandparents’ eyes, and so on.
+While it’s difficult to know exactly, baby eye color calculators (try one here) can help prospective parents narrow down the possibilities.
+Genetic calculators (try one here) ask simple questions, including the color of both parents’ eyes, grandparents’ eyes, and so on.
 Of course, there’s no way of knowing which DNA will push its way through to eye color, but it’s fun to wonder!

 In our case, our son had multiple men in his family history with recessive eye colors, including his maternal grandfather (hazel), paternal grandfather (grey), maternal great grandfather (blue), and paternal great-great-grandfather (blue).
 So, our son inherited something special from both sides of the family—those big baby blues.